 and are accepted on a rolling basis.

-If you are currently leading an NWC and would like more support or are exploring a call to be a part of this movement, we encourage you to apply to one of our apprenticeship and residency programs for 2020-2021.
-Regardless of the program, all accepted applicants take part in:
+If you are currently leading an NWC and would like more support or are exploring a call to be a part of this movement, we encourage you to apply our apprenticeship program for 2021-2022.
+Regardless of the program (our residencies, or our apprenticeship, which is part-time), all accepted applicants take part in:

 - discerning and starting new ministries from scratch in their local context

-- a 3.5-day national training with all residents and apprentices, summer 2020
+- a 3.5-day national gathering with all residents and apprentices (dates COVID-pending, likely fall 2021)

-- a cohort of peers and mentors throughout the duration of the apprenticeship or residency
+- a weekly cohort of peers and mentors throughout the duration of the apprenticeship or residency, Thursdays from 12-1:15 pm EST, led by Sara Hayden, Director of Apprenticeships and Residencies, via Zoom

-- one: one coaching with an experienced NWC coach
+- one on one coaching with an experienced NWC coach

 - a stipend of $3600 (nine-month)

-Details: We will not have a summer apprenticeship program in 2020, but we will have an apprenticeship program that takes place in your local context, part-time, September-May.
+This year we are offering an apprenticeship that takes place in your local context, part-time, September-May.
 All leaders receive:

 - the opportunity to start something new, and coaching to help you do it;